J-CLambert/association-web-app/README.md

 ### Technical description

-We want to use low "level of control".This means that we will not use plugin as:
+I dont want to use plugins like:
 - Spring Data REST
 - Spring DATA JPA
 - JacksonMapper to map object with json file